CastillaRicardo/Arduino-Light-Sensor/README.md

 # Arduino-Light-Sensor

-<p>Code for Arduino that create a light sensor</p>
+<p>Create a light sensor with Arduino</p>

 <p>Please note that this is not a tutorial.
-It is a high level guide on how to create a light sensor with the arduino, which turns LEDs on and off depending on the data being collected</p>
+It is a high level guide on how to create a light sensor with the Arduino.
+This code turns LEDs on and off depending on the data being collected</p>

 <ul>
     <b>Necessary equipment:</b>